-Insulin resistance is both a cause and symptom of excess weight.
-When your body has chronically elevated insulin levels, you will rapidly gain visceral fat around your stomach, thighs and butt.
+Insulin resistance is both a cause and a symptom of excess weight.
+When your body has chronically elevated insulin levels, you will rapidly gain visceral fat around your stomach, thighs, and butt.
 This is because one of the main functions of insulin is to tell fat cells to store fat and to hold on to the fat that they already carry.

 And the more fat you have around your midriff, the poorer your response will be to insulin, the more inflammatory signals will be sent throughout the body, the more your fat cells will be instructed to stay put (creating a higher level of fat in the body), the more the foods you eat will be stored as more fat…and so on.